 Without a defined food recipe development plan, the food product teams should match the goals across departments, skip critical validation steps, or build prototypes that aren’t scalable.
 A food recipe development plan acts as a cross-functional roadmap that connects the market insights, food recipe formulation, processing, packaging, and regulatory compliance under one proper, structured framework.
 This prevents errors that would emerge only after the product has entered the market.

-Role of Cross-Functional Collaboration In Food Product Development Plan
+Role Of Cross-Functional Collaboration In Food Product Development Plan

-Food product development involves marketing, quality, operations, regulatory, and sourcing teams working in coordination.
+It involves marketing, quality, operations, regulatory, and sourcing teams working in coordination.
 Lack of collaboration between the different food product development teams results in decisions that fail at launch.

 - Marketing briefs match actual food recipe formulation possibilities